elefant-dev/fregate-rs/Review.md

 * reputation of the company

 **CONS**
-* fregate doesn't give you any garantees about versions of it's dependencies
+* `fregate` doesn't give you any guarantees about versions of it's dependencies
-* zero flexibility in chosing web frameworks. axum is required
+* zero flexibility in choosing web frameworks. axum is required
-* too framework-like with disadvantages explaned above
+* too framework-like with disadvantages explained above